sinnerschrader/sinnerschrader-career/data/jobs/en/javascript-frontend-architect-ham.md

 ### Your profile:

- -Very good knowledge of the React ecosystem
+- Very good knowledge of the React ecosystem
 - Very good knowledge of HTML5/CSS3/JavaScript technologies
 - Basic understanding of backend technologies
 - Experience in an agile context (SCRUM, Kanban)